netascode/terraform-aci-nac-aci/docs/labs/guide_ansible_apic_gitlab_drone.md

 ### 2C) Creating new repository

-We will need to create a third repository to contain our configuration (single source of truth)
+We will need to create a fourth repository to contain our configuration (single source of truth)

 3. <b>aac-inventory-config</b>: not created as part of the POD setup so we will create it as follows: